ayerfph/ayerfph/README.md

 I’m a data enthusiast passionate about uncovering insights and solving problems through data.
 Currently, I’m honing my skills as a Data Analyst while exploring Data Engineering concepts and applications to build a stronger foundation in the end-to-end data lifecycle.

 This is my usual routine — Eat.
 Learn.
 Code.
 Read.
-Repeat.
+Repeat...

  <p align="left">
       <a href="https://github.com/ayerfph?tab=followers">